+Ms. Melissa Duff

+Director

-Sean Alteri, Director Kentucky Division for Air Quality Kentucky Department for Environmental Protection 200 Fair Oaks Lane Frankfort, KY 40601
+Kentucky Division for Air Quality

+Kentucky Department for Environmental Protection

+300 Sower Boulevard

+2nd Floor

+Frankfort, KY 40601

-Dear Mr. Alteri:
+Dear Ms. Duff:

-The United States Environmental Protection Agency (EPA) revised monitoring regulations found in 40 CFR Part 58, Appendix D states in part: "The EPA recognizes that there may be situations where the EPA Regional Administrator and the affected State or local agencies may need to augment or to divide the overall MSA/CSA monitoring responsibilities and requirements among these various agencies to achieve an effective network design.
+The United States Environmental Protection Agency's (EPA) revised monitoring regulations found in 40 CFR Part 58, Appendix D states in part "The EPA recognizes that there may be situations where the EPA Regional Administrator and the affected State or local agencies may need to augment or divide the overall MSA/CSA monitoring responsibilities and requirements among these various agencies to achieve an effective network design.
 Full monitoring requirements apply separately to each affected State or local agency in the absence of an agreement between the affected agencies and the EPA Regional Administrator."
-This revision of the CFR also describes the minimum monitoring requirements for the NAAQS pollutants, including continuous PM 2.5 as it applies to MSA areas where the population is sufficient to warrant monitoring for that pollutant.
-Tennessee and Kentucky share the Clarksville, TN-KY MSA, which is comprised of Trigg and Christian counties in Kentucky and Montgomery county in Tennessee.
-The US Census Bureau lists this area as containing a population in excess of 260,000.
+This revision of the CFR also describes the minimum monitoring requirements for the NAAQS pollutants.
+Tennessee and Kentucky share the Clarksville, TN-KY MSA, which is comprised of Trigg and Christian counties in Kentucky and Montgomery and Stewart counties in Tennessee.